ibm-cloud-docs/bare-metal/raid-commands.md

 **Adaptec RAID cards** <br>
 Make sure that you include the full output of `arcconf getconfig 1/arcconf getlogs 1 device tabular` when you create a support ticket.
 Providing this information helps the support team identify drive order, array membership, array geometry, and cabling issues.
 This information is critical to the recovery of a lost RAID configuration.
 Granting permission to restart/power down in the initial update or asking it to be hot swapped speeds up the support ticket process.

-**LSI RAID cards** <br>
+**Broadcom RAID cards** <br>
-Use the following commands to obtain the log files for LSI RAID cards.
+Use the following commands to obtain the log files for Broadcom RAID cards.
 You need to include the full output of these log files with your support ticket.
 ```
 /opt/MegaRAID/storcli/storcli64 /c0 show all
 /opt/MegaRAID/storcli/storcli64 /c0 show TermLog